Dark states with electromagnetic form factors at electron colliders: colliders operated with

 The {\it``high-mass cut"} can be described as $\theta_{\rm min}^{\rm high} < \theta_{\gamma}^{\rm high}<\theta_{\rm max}^{\rm high}$, where $\theta_{\rm min}^{\rm high}$ and $\theta_{\rm max}^{\rm high}$ can be respectively fitted as functions of \cite{Duerr:2019dmv}

-In order to probe the sensitivity for the light dark states with electromagnetic form factors at Belle II, we define $\chi^2(\calC_\chi)\equiv S^2/(S+B)$, where $S$ ($B$) is the number of events in the signal (background) process and $\calC_\chi = \mu_\chi,\, d_\chi,\, a_\chi,\, b_\chi$ denotes the dimensional coefficient of MDM, EDM, AM and CR interactions, respectively.
+In order to probe the sensitivity for the light dark states with electromagnetic form factors at Belle II, we use the definition { \bea \chi^2(\calC_\chi)\equiv \frac{S^2(\calC_\chi)}{S(\calC_\chi)+B+(\epsilon B)^2}, \eea where $S$ ($B$) is the number of events in the signal (background) processes, $\epsilon$ is the background systematic uncertainty}, and $\calC_\chi = \mu_\chi,\, d_\chi,\, a_\chi,\, b_\chi$ denotes the dimensional coefficient of MDM, EDM, AM and CR interactions, respectively.
 For background, $B=B_{\rm ir}+B_{\rm re}$ consists of the number of events in irreducible background $B_{\rm ir}$ and reducible background $B_{\rm re}$.
 The number of events $B_{\rm ir}$ ($S$) can be obtained from the irreducible background (signal) by integrating the differential cross section in the phase space regions under the related detector cuts, and assuming photon detection efficiency as 95\% \cite{Kou:2018nap}.
-It is found that about 300 (25000) gBG events survived the {\it``low-mass cut"} ({\it``high-mass cut"}) with 20 fb$^{-1}$ integrated luminosity \cite{Kou:2018nap} in the reducible background, which will be rescaled according to the considered luminosity.
+It is found that about 300 (25000) gBG events survived the {\it``low-mass cut"} ({\it``high-mass cut"}) with 20 fb$^{-1}$ integrated luminosity \cite{Kou:2018nap} in the reducible background, which will be rescaled according to the considered luminosity. {We show the numbers for an ideal case with zero systematics ($\epsilon=0$) and also for a possible case with 10\% systematics ($\epsilon=10\%$).}

 By solving $\chi^2(\calC_\chi)-\chi^2(0)=2.71$, one can obtain the 95\% confidence level (C.L.) upper limits on the corresponding electromagnetic form factors for dark states.
 The upper limits under {\it``low-mass cut"} and {\it``high-mass cut"} at Belle II with 50 ab$^{-1}$ integrated luminosity are shown in Fig. \ref{fig:belle2}.
-We can see that the constraints under {\it``low-mass cut"} are better than {\it``high-mass cut"} for MDM with $m_\chi\lesssim$ 2.6 GeV, EDM with $m_\chi\lesssim$ 2.1 GeV, AM with $m_\chi\lesssim$ 1.4 GeV, and CR with $m_\chi\lesssim$ 2.0 GeV.
-The upper limits of the relevant interaction coefficients at 50 ab$^{-1}$ Belle II can down to about $8.6\times 10^{-7}\, \mu_B$, and $3.9\times 10^{-5}$ GeV$^{-2}$ for light dark state with mass-dimension 5 and mass-dimension 6 operators, respectively.
+We can see that, {assuming zero background systematics} the constraints under {\it``low-mass cut"} are better than {\it``high-mass cut"} for MDM with $m_\chi\lesssim$ 2.6 GeV, EDM with $m_\chi\lesssim$ 2.1 GeV, AM with $m_\chi\lesssim$ 1.4 GeV, and CR with $m_\chi\lesssim$ 2.0 GeV.
+The upper limits of the relevant interaction coefficients at 50 ab$^{-1}$ Belle II can down to about $8.6\times 10^{-7}\, \mu_B$ ($8.0\times 10^{-6}\, \mu_B$), and $3.9\times 10^{-5}$ GeV$^{-2}$ ($3.6\times 10^{-4}$ GeV$^{-2}$) for light dark state with mass-dimension 5 and mass-dimension 6 operators {with zero (10\%) background systematics}, respectively. {It is seen that for an ideal case with zero systematics, the sensitivity of Belle II on the electromagnetic form factors for dark states can improve about one order relative to the case with 10\% systematics.
+Thus the control on the systematic uncertainty on the background is very important.}